Tech500/Heating-System-Monitor-IV/README.md

 The blower node acoustically detects HVAC blower on/off cycles using a KY-038 microphone module and variance-based thresholding.
 No electrical hookup to the heating system is required.

+What is variance-based thresholdin?

+Blower state is inferred acoustically by computing the statistical variance of ADC samples taken from the KY-038 microphone module's analog output.
+A running blower produces broadband mechanical noise, causing significant ADC sample fluctuation (high variance).
+A quiet room produces near-flat ADC output (low variance).
+The KY-038 onboard potentiometer sets the sensitivity threshold — adjusted once at installation with the blower off.

 Logged data includes: timestamp, outside temperature, inside temperature, register temperature, thermostat temperature, elapsed blower time, and daily total blower time — written to both a local LittleFS log file and a perpetual Google Sheet (month-to-month, year-to-year).